 Following an interest in the connection between theology, culture and hymnody, Grindal created the Reformation Festival, which grew from "Songfest," a series of hymn festivals begun in 1992, and "Singing the Faith," Reformation Day services focusing on Luther's Catechism.

 Her books include: "A Treasury of Faith A B C Hymns on the Revised Common Lectionary" (Wayne Leupold Editions, 2006, 2008, 2009), which is on the Gospel texts.
-At present she is completing a new cycle of hymns on the Old Testament lectionary texts and hopes to finish a series of hymns on the Epistles by 2013.
-Her book on Scandinavian women hymn writers, Preaching From Home, will be published by Eerdmans in the Lutheran Quarterly series in 2010.
-In 2007 Grindal provided a commentary on the original sketches by Linka Preus for the new translation of her diary (Kirk House Press, 2007.)
+In 2011 a new cycle of hymns on the Old Testament lectionary texts was published by Wayne Leupold Editions.
+She recently concluded a series of hymns on the Epistles which will be published in 2015 by Wayne Leupold Editions, concluding her hymn texts in the Revised Common Lectionary.
+Her book on Scandinavian women hymn writers, Preaching From Home, was published by Eerdmans in its Lutheran Quarterly series in 2011.
+In 2012 her biography telling the life story of Thea Rønning: Young Woman on a Mission (Lutheran University Press) appeared.
+In the fall of 2014 her biography of Elisabeth Fedde the deaconess who founded the Brooklyn and Minneapolis deaconess hospitals will be out.
+In 2007 Grindal provided a commentary on the original sketches by Linka Preus for the new translation of Linka's Diary (Kirk House Press, 2007.)
 Her other works include a book of poetry, "A Revelry of Harvest," (Writers Showcase Press, 2002), "Hymns Of Grace" (Sing The Faith Bible Study Series, 2002); "We Are One in Christ" (1997); "Sketches Against the Dark" (1982) and "Pulpit Rock" (1976).

-She has published many articles on the history of Scandinavian-American Lutheran hymnody.
+Christians Sing their Faith, came out, which included some 150 Nordic hymns many of which were translated by her.
 In addition, her hymns and hymn translations are published in hymnals of several mainline churches, including Episcopalian, Lutheran, Mennonite, Methodist and Presbyterian.
-She is currently working on a study of the parsonage traditions of Lutherans in America, specifically the Scandinavian Lutheran parsonage.
+She is currently working on a study of the parsonage traditions of Lutherans in America, specifically the Scandinavian Lutheran parsonage